Skip to main content

 MPS (Multi-Process Service)

 When two CUDA processes both want the same GPU, the default behavior is time-slicing: each process gets exclusive use for a brief window, then the driver context-switches to the other.
-The context switch flushes pipeline state, invalidates caches, and costs roughly 100 microseconds per switch.
-For workloads doing many small kernels, that overhead can eat 20% of throughput.
-Multi-Process Service (MPS) is NVIDIA's fix: route all the processes through one shared CUDA context with concurrent kernel execution and no switching.
+The context switch flushes pipeline state, invalidates caches, and costs tens of microseconds at the hardware level; the time-slice quantum itself is millisecond-scale.
+For workloads doing many small kernels, the resulting head-of-line blocking can eat 20% of throughput.
+Multi-Process Service (MPS) is NVIDIA's fix: route the processes through an MPS server so their kernels execute concurrently on the SM scheduler with no context switching.

 What MPS actually does